-***Eligible students will receive an email with information regarding when to sign up for the exam and will receive detailed instructions from their professors.
+***Students enrolled in 321 and 206 will receive an email with information regarding when to sign up for the exam.
 Please be patient and wait for these instructions as they may come late in the semester.
-The exam is scheduled at different times each semester.
+The exam is scheduled at different times each semester.***

 Native speakers cannot take the exam for their native language.
 For example, a native Spanish speaker cannot take the Spanish exam but can take the Portuguese exam.
 They are able to take an exam in English.
 For information on the English exam, please contact the Department of Linguistics and English Language, 4064-C JFSB, 801-422-2937.

 The exam MUST be taken during your FIRST Spanish/Portuguese class at BYU or your FIRST Spanish/Portuguese class after the mission.
 If you choose not to take it this semester, you cannot take it during a future semester.

 According to university policy, if a student has taken an exam at another university, through our Off-Campus Testing Office, or has IB or AP credit, he/she may still take this test.
 The challenge exam will not replace those former grades or credits.
 All test credits will be added to student’s total credits earned.

 Non-BYU students may take the challenge exam if they register for and take 321 as a visiting student during the spring/summer terms.
 If they do not wish to take 321, there is also an off-campus credit exam available, but it is only 12 credits and is Pass/Fail.
 Please contact Foreign Language Achievement Testing Service at 801-422-3512 or visit their website for more information.

 Registration and Taking the Exam:

 All students in 321 and 206 will receive an email with registration information.
 It is the student’s responsibility to make sure their e-mail address is up-to-date in the BYU system or else they may not receive the e-mail.

 You may only take the exam one time.
 There are no retakes.